Study advice for students with dyslexia

 For this support it is important that students bring work in at an early stage so that staff can understand what aspects of the writing could be improved.
 Study Advisers can help you with sentence construction, paragraphing, grammar and punctuation, the flow of the writing and skills of analysis.

-The AccessAbility Centre does not offer a proof reading service, although staff can sometimes recommend a proof reader who will make a charge.
+The AccessAbility Centre does not offer a proof reading service.

 One of the Study Advisers specialises in Maths.
 When booking an appointment, please make clear that you would like help with maths, rather than literacy or general study skills.